ClickCease Risks of Tree Topping | Arborist Now - Arborist Now

 Trees are remarkably resilient organisms.

-Because they compartmentalize, or seal off, their wounds, skilled arborists can prune trees to improve their health, alter their structure or improve fruit and flower production.
-As long as the arborist does not remove too much of the canopy, and he or she places cuts in the right locations, the tree is unlikely to suffer.
+Because they compartmentalize, or seal off, their wounds, skilled arborists can prune trees to improve their health, alter their structure, or improve fruit and flower production.
+As long as the arborist does not remove too much of the canopy, and they place cuts in the right locations, the tree is unlikely to suffer.

 What Is Topping?